Notice of Privacy Practice for Express Rx

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-How We Use and Disclose Protected Health Information
+How We Use and Disclose Protected Health Information (“PHI”) –

 Treatment.
 We may use your health information to provide and coordinate the treatment, medications and services you receive.
-For example, we may contact you regarding medications, equipment, supplies, compliance programs such as drug recommendations, therapeutic substitution, refill reminders, other product or service recommendations such as specialty and infusion therapies, counseling and drug utilization review (DUR), product recalls or disease state management.
+For example, we may contact you regarding medications, equipment, supplies, compliance programs (such as drug recommendations, therapeutic substitution, refill reminders), other product or service recommendations (such as specialty and infusion therapies), counseling and drug utilization review (DUR), product recalls or disease state management.

 Payment.
 We may use your health information for various payment-related functions.
-Example: We may contact your insurer, pharmacy benefit manager or other health care payer to determine whether it will pay for your medications, equipment and supplies and the amount of your co-payment.
+For example: We may contact your insurer, pharmacy benefit manager, or other health care payer to determine whether it will pay for your medications, equipment and supplies and the amount of your co-payment.
 We will bill you or a third-party payer for the cost of medications, equipment and supplies dispensed to you.
 The information on or accompanying the bill may include information that identifies you, as well as the medications you are taking.

 We may also use your health information to provide you with information about benefits available to you, and, in limited situations, about health-related products or services that may be of interest to you.

-We are permitted to use or disclose your PHI in the following instances.
+We are permitted to use or disclose your PHI in the following instances –

 To Communicate with Individuals Involved in Your Care or Payment for Your Care.
 We may disclose to a family member, other relative, close personal friend or any other person you identify, PHI directly relevant to that person’s involvement in your care or payment related to your care.